+What are you most excited to see at the fruit and vegetable stands this summer?
 You never know what’s going to look the best, but I’m a huge lover of corn on the grill.
 That’s a good starting place.

+In the husk or shucked?
 I go both ways.
 It depends on my mood.
 Sometimes I’m into the husk and sometimes I’m not.
 Sometimes I really appreciate the blistering of those kernels.

+What’s a simple way to impress your friends?
 Tomatoes.
 Not even grilling them as much as utilizing some of the residual heat with a vinaigrette.
 Think about taking the tomatoes, blistering them a touch, cutting them up, tossing them in a vinaigrette, then putting them back in a pan with that vinaigrette and warming them up slightly on a grill.
 [Then] put some crumbled feta over the top and finish with some greens on a platter.
 I don’t know what is better than that.

+How can you grill like they do in Italy?
 When you think about Italian cooking, you have to think about sitting in rustic Tuscany with an outdoor flame and a whole animal being brushed with a bush of rosemary.
 It conjures up a certain image of grilling outside, especially with a live fire.
 What isn’t Italian about that whole process?
 Identifying those fresh herbs, simple flavors, lemon, rosemary, garlic, onions—it’s a no-brainer.

+Favorite piece of meat to grill?
 I’m a big fan of the rotisserie attachment on a grill.
 One of the things I’m going to do this weekend is [grill] goat [with] a pan of potatoes underneath it and let the juices drip on top of the potatoes and some onions and garlic and herbs—there’s nothing better in the world.

+What’s the one thing people should never grill?
 Super-flaky fish.
 I’ve tried to grill halibut in the past.
 It’s bad news.
 Cod fish?
 Bad news.
 It’s a mistake you make once.
 All that stuff falls through, and you’re just burning it forever.